nuxt-community/sentry-module/docs/content/en/guide/usage.md

 Enter your DSN in the Nuxt.js config file.
 Additional config options can be found [here](https://docs.sentry.io/platforms/javascript/guides/vue/configuration/options/).

+### Automatic Capturing
+Once installed, Sentry automatically reports errors, uncaught exceptions, and unhandled rejections.
+No need for further steps, unless you like to report (certain) exceptions manually (or have deactivated integrations like 'GlobalError').
+In this case, find below how to send reports manually.

 ### Usage in Vue components

 In a Vue component, `Sentry` is available as `this.$sentry`, so we can call functions like